dizhang168/shadow-dom-selection/selection-api-spec-changes.md

 ## Motivation

 The current specifications for implementing Selection API's getComposedRanges() says to use the range associated with the Selection, with the implication that this range behaves like a live range.
-However, a live range is defined as an object that implements Range, which only [contains](https://dom.spec.whatwg.org/#contained) nodes that have the same root as the range’s start node.
+However, a live range is defined as an object that implements Range, which only [contains](https://dom.spec.whatwg.org/#contained) nodes that have the same root as the range's start node.
 If so, the live range cannot have endpoints that cross different trees (i.e. the shadow boundaries).

 In DOM specification, we use the word “composed” to mean an object that crosses the shadow boundaries.
-For example, a click event’s composedPath() returns an array of EventTarget, propagated across shadow boundaries.
-When the Selection API’s getComposedRanges() accesses the associated range's start and end, it is not accessing start and end that cross boundaries.
+For example, a click event's composedPath() returns an array of EventTarget, propagated across shadow boundaries.
+When the Selection API's getComposedRanges() accesses the associated range's start and end, it is not accessing start and end that cross boundaries.
 We propose fixing this by adding a new **Composed Live Range** concept.

 ## The Current Spec